Have you ever wondered how to differentiate between a recently married man (of 6-12 months) and a why-did-I-marry- man (married for 10+ years)?

 But what they have failed to convince their better halves is that ‘SALE’ most of the time is as FAKE as a shark’s friendly smile (though the wives always give them another simile for faking).

-To receive quotes on romance, love etc. and real couple stories on relationship, Whatsapp START to 9825027649.
+To receive quotes on romance, love etc. and real couple stories on the relationship, Whatsapp SUBSCRIBE to +916351042881.
 To unsubscribe you can send STOP anytime you want.